Dewberry/ripple1d/docs/source/postman.rst

 For reference and documentation of the API, please open the postman collection for the version of ripple1d

-`v.0.10.4: <https://github.com/Dewberry/ripple1d/blob/21114771abc134cebdae2fd3a78b28131fdea477/ripple1d/api/postman_collection.json>`_ This version contains a new optional args for the create_fim_lib :
+`v.0.10.4: <https://github.com/Dewberry/ripple1d/blob/f85196a48747e9bcb88c21493c4634b21a793777/ripple1d/api/postman_collection.json>`_ This version contains a new optional args for create_fim_lib and conflate_model:
  - `cog` (boolean)  added to  `create_fim_lib`.
 This is a boolean indicating if the depth grids should be cloud optimized geotiffs or not.
+ - `min_flow_multiplier` (float)  added to  `conflate_model`.
+This is the number that will be multiplied by the NWM "high flow threshold" to define the low_flow value in the conflation json.
+ - `max_flow_multiplier` (float)  added to  `conflate_model`.
+This is the number that will be multiplied by the NWM 100-year flow to define the high_flow value in the conflation json.

 `v.0.10.1-v.0.10.3: <https://github.com/Dewberry/ripple1d/blob/58a873910f0dfe312f7d674793470389836aac5b/ripple1d/api/postman_collection.json>`_ This version contains new args for the conflate_model and compute_conflation_metrics endpoints :
  - `model_name` (str)  added to  `extract_submodel`.
 This is the name of the source model.
 Example: Red River.prj -> Red River (model_name)